Editorial Style Guide

 Spell out month names when using alone or with a year alone.
 With a specific date, abbreviate only Jan., Feb., Aug., Sept., Oct., Nov. and Dec.
 (Aug.
 10, 2019)

-Degree abbreviations: See academic Degrees.
+Degree abbreviations: See academic degrees.

-Departments (Campus): Capitalize the full, formal name (Department of History), but lowercase informal names (history department).
+Departments: Capitalize the full, formal name (Department of History), but lowercase informal names (history department).

 Department of Civil, Construction, and Environmental Engineering: The comma after Construction is correct.